DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 # Kopia in Windows

-While GUI version seems like a way to go.. well its not there yet.
+While GUI version seems like a way to go.. its not there yet.
-The schedule it uses is running only under a user, theres no certainty it will run.
+The way the schedule is running - it uses is running only under a user, theres no certainty it will run.

 So here goes cli version